The Siege

 In the shadow of King Kaffar's corrupted throne, Dimas fights not for glory, but for his own soul.

-This concept portfolio documents my narrative design process for Otumno—a dark medieval fantasy ARPG where every choice echoes through a corrupted kingdom.
+This concept portfolio, developed under the guidance of AAA industry veterans, documents my narrative design process for Otumno—a dark medieval fantasy ARPG where every choice echoes through a corrupted kingdom.

 .jpg)